JYU-IBA/potku/README.md

 Place AWK under `external/bin/`.
 The executable must be named `awk` or (`awk.exe` on Windows) for Potku detect and use it.

-Packaged distributions of Potku require manually adding AWK, at least on Windows.
-Copy AWK to `potku/dist/potku/external/bin/` in the package.

 ## Packaging Potku into a standalone executable (work in progress)